Accessing an Originality Report with Turnitin Feedback Studio

 Turnitin Feedback Studio enables you to scan student submissions against an extensive database of journals, student papers and online sources to identify potential cases of plagiarism.
 You can view the Originality Reports within VU Collaborate Delivery Space, which highlight matched areas, showing percentage breakdowns and direct links to identified sources.

 1. Access student submissions by selecting Assessments > Dropbox.

 1. Select the assessment dropbox folder you wish to view by clicking on the dropbox name link.

 2. You will know if your assessment dropbox is Turnitin enabled if you see the OriginalityCheck Icon beside the dropbox name.

 Note: To enable Turnitin Feedback Studio for an assessment dropbox folder, please view step 2 of the Creating an Assessment Dropbox guide.

 Tip: Turnitin accepts the following formats: Microsoft Word (DOC and DOCX), Corel WordPerfect, HTML, Adobe PostScript, Plain text (TXT), Rich Text Format (RTF), Portable Document Format (PDF), OpenOffice (ODT), Hangul (HWP) and, Powerpoint (PPT).

 1. Find the student you wish to view the Originality Report for.
 When a report is available, the status displays a percentage rating which indicates the level of matching content.

-Note: If you see In-Progress in the report column, this indicates the assessment is currently being processed by Turnitin.
-Click refresh after 5 to 25 minutes so the percentage from the Originality Report appears.
+Note: If you see In-Progress in the report column, this indicates Turnitin is currently processing the assessment.
+Click refresh after 5 to 25 minutes, so the percentage from the Originality Report appears.
 If a report fails to generate after an hour, please contact the ITS Service Desk.